garystafford/k8s-istio-observe-backend/README.md

-# Go-based Microservices Observability Demo with Istio 1.0.x
+# Go-based Microservices Observability Demo with Istio 1.1.0

+__Successfully tested with Istio 1.1.0 on 3/19/2019__

 The (8) Go-based, RESTful microservices, which make up this reference distributed system platform, are designed to generate service-to-service, service-to-database (MongoDB), and service-to-queue-to-service (RabbitMQ) IPC (inter-process communication).
 These distributed communications can be observed using Istio's observability tools, Jaeger, Kiali, Prometheus, and Grafana, when the system is deployed to Kubernetes.